Vishwanathamrish/TechMate/README.md

 Enter a question in the input field and click "Ask" to get a response.

+---

-- Project Structure 📂
+## Project Structure 📂

 - professor-bot/
 - │
 - ├── professor.py          # Main Flask application script
+- ├── venv/                 # Virtual environment directory
+- ├── Templates
 -   ├── index.html          # Frontend HTML template
-- ├── venv/               # Virtual environment directory
+-   ├── login.html          # Create a new User
-- ├── nltk_data/          # NLTK data directory
+-   ├── register.html       # Existing user to login
-- └── README.md           # This README file

 ---